MicrosoftDocs/fabric-docs/docs/onelake/onelake-azure-synapse-analytics.md

    :::image type="content" source="media\onelake-azure-synapse-analytics\abfs-path.png" alt-text="Screenshot showing where to copy the ABFS path." lightbox="media\onelake-azure-synapse-analytics\abfs-path.png":::

-1. Open your Synapse workspace in (Synapse Studio)[https://web.azuresynapse.net/workspaces].
+1. Open your Synapse workspace in [Synapse Studio](https://web.azuresynapse.net/workspaces).

 1. In the query editor, enter the following query, replacing `ABFS_PATH_HERE` with the path you copied earlier.